Beep (sound): Use in computers

 In some computer terminals, the ASCII character code 7, bell character, outputs an audible beep.
 The beep is also sometimes used to notify the user when the BIOS is not working or there is some other error during the start up process, often during the power-on self-test (POST).
 A beep is also made when holding down too many keys at the same time, as the computer often cannot handle the processes.

 The command-line interfaces of the ReactOS, PTS-DOS, SISNE plus, and AROS operating systems include a beep command.

 A beep command is also part of ASCII's MSX-DOS2 Tools for MSX-DOS version 2.

 Use in transport

-Beeps are also used as a warning when a truck, lorry or bus is reversing.
+Beeps are also used as a warning when a car, truck, bus, tractor or train (specifically locomotives) is reversing.
 It can also be used to define the sound produced by a car horn.
 Colloquially, beep is also used to refer to the action of honking the car horn at someone, (e.g., "Why did that guy beep at me?"), and is more likely to be used with vehicles with higher-pitched horns.
 "Honk" is used if the sound is lower pitched (e.g. Volkswagen Beetles beep, but Oldsmobiles honk.
 On trains, beeps may be used for communications between members of staff.